Browse FINRA SIE & Series Exam Guides

-Learn how Series 161 tests personal trading preclearance, related accounts, public appearance disclosures, issuer contacts, investment banking contacts, sales and trading coordination, dissemination sequencing, and corrections or redistribution controls.
+Series 161 liaison-function guide for personal trading preclearance, related accounts, public appearance disclosures, issuer contacts, banking contacts, sales and trading coordination, dissemination, and corrections.

 This second Series 161 function tests the supervisory analyst as a boundary manager.
 The exam wants to know whether you can keep research coordinated with other business areas without letting those interactions weaken independence, disclosures, timing, or evidence quality.
 The key is not social diplomacy.
 It is controlled interaction.